samuelebistoletti/docker-statsd-influxdb-grafana/README.md

-# Docker Image with Telegraf (StatsD), InfluxDB and Grafana
+# Docker service with Telegraf (StatsD), InfluxDB and Grafana

 :facepunch: Battle-tested